jakebayliss/jpfitness/app/content/program/week6/arms.md

 - Lock elbows as per!!

- -Try minimise upper-body rocking, I know it's hard but try!
+- Try minimise upper-body rocking, I know it's hard but try!

- -Arms are spaced extremely close to one another, inside elbow-width apart with pinky fingers almost touching
+- Arms are spaced extremely close to one another, inside elbow-width apart with pinky fingers almost touching

 - Close grip curls are amazing for increasing the size of the peak of your bicep - which is what we're chasing baby!